odor removal Suppliers USA

 Protease-based enzyme formulation for toothpaste A protease-based enzyme formulation used in toothpaste and mouthwash to whiten teeth, remove plaque and odor-causing deposits on teeth and gum tissue.
 Applications: Teeth.
 Group: Enzymes.
 Synonyms: Protease; Protease-based enzyme formulation; for toothpaste; enzyme for whiten teeth; protease-based enzyme; whiten teeth; remove plaque and odor; whiten teeth; teeth; Protease-based enzyme formulation for toothpaste.
 Cosmetic enzymes.
 Appearance: powder or liquid.
 Lipase; Cosmetic; lipase-based enzyme blend; breaks down human sebum; breaks down residual oil; human sebum; breaks down human sebum and residual oil; residual oil; human sebum; Lipase-based enzyme blend for cosmetic.
 Pack: 25kg/paper barrel (powder form), 30kg/polyster barrel (liquid form).
 Cat No: BODY-2818.
 Creative Enzymes

-Tin(II) Chloride Dihydrate Powerful reducing agent, particularly in manufacture of dyes and 99mTc radiopharmaceuticals; in tinning by galvanic methods; in liquor finishing of wire; in sensitizing of glass and plastics before metallizing; as soldering flux; as mordant in dyeing with cochineal; in manufacture of tin chemicals, color pigments, pharmaceuticals, sensitized paper, lubricating oil additives; as tanning agent; in removing ink stains; in yeast revivers; as reagent in analytical chemistry; as catalyst in organic reactions.
-Group: Organic tin.
-Alternative Names: SALT OF TIN;STANNOUS CHLORIDE;STANNOUS CHLORIDE 2H2O;STANNOUS CHLORIDE 2-HYDRATE;STANNOUS CHLORIDE DIHYDRATE;TIN CHLORIDE, DIHYDRATE;TIN(II) CHLORIDE;TIN(II) CHLORIDE-2-HYDRATE.
+Tin(II) Chloride Dihydrate Tin(II) Chloride Dihydrate.
+Uses: Powerful reducing agent, particularly in manufacture of dyes and 99mtc radiopharmaceuticals; in tinning by galvanic methods; in liquor finishing of wire; in sensitizing of glass and plastics before metallizing; as soldering flux; as mordant in dyeing with cochineal; in manufacture of tin chemicals, color pigments, pharmaceuticals, sensitized paper, lubricating oil additives; as tanning agent; in removing ink stains; in yeast revivers; as reagent in analytical chemistry; as catalyst in organic reactions.
+Additional or Alternative Names: SALT OF TIN;STANNOUS CHLORIDE;STANNOUS CHLORIDE 2H2O;STANNOUS CHLORIDE 2-HYDRATE;STANNOUS CHLORIDE DIHYDRATE;TIN CHLORIDE, DIHYDRATE;TIN(II) CHLORIDE;TIN(II) CHLORIDE-2-HYDRATE.
+Product Category: Organic Tin.
+Appearance: colorless to white, odorless solid.
 CAS No. 10025-69-1.
 Molecular formula: SnCl2 · 2H2O.
 Mole weight: 225.65.
-Appearance: colorless to white, odorless solid.
 Purity: min 97.50 %.
 IUPACName: dichlorotin dihydrate.
 Density: 2.71.
-Catalog: ACM10025691.
+Product ID: ACM10025691.
+Alfa Chemistry — ISO 9001:2015 Certified.
 Alfa Chemistry.
 2

 Wax, Yellow Yellow or light brown pieces or plates with a fine-grained matt, noncrystalline fracture and a faint characteristic odor.
 The wax becomes soft and pliable when warmed.
 Synonyms: Apifil; cera flava; E901; refined wax.
 CAS No. 8012-89-3.
 Product ID: PE-0601.
 Category: Controlled-release Agents; Polishing Agents; Stabilizing Agents; Stiffening Agents.
 Product Keywords: Other Materials; Stabilizers; PE-0601; Wax, Yellow; Controlled-release Agents; Polishing Agents; Stabilizing Agents; Stiffening Agents; ; 8012-89-3.
 UNII: 2ZA36H0S2V.
 Chemical Name: Yellow beeswax.
 Grade: Pharmceutical Excipients.
 Administration route: Oral and topical.
 Dosage Form: Oral capsules and tablets, and topical preparations.
 Stability and Storage Conditions: When the wax is heated above 150°C esterification occurs with a consequent lowering of acid value and elevation of melting point.
 Yellow wax is stable when stored in a well-closed container, protected from light.
 Source and Preparation: Yellow wax is a natural secretion of bees and is obtained commercially from honeycombs.
 Honey is abstracted from combs either by draining or centrifugation, and water is added to the remaining wax to remove soluble impurities.
 Hot water is then added to form a floating melt, which is strained to remove foreign matter.
 The wax is then poured into flat dishes or molds to cool and harden.
 Applications: Yellow wax is used in food, cosmetics, and confectionery produc… CD Formulation